Updated: Feb 28, 2025

 You can also make headway with payers by bringing up the influence you have in your community.
 Do any of your physicians appear on local news outlets or write columns?
 Have you won any awards recently?
 Explain how your success can reflect upon them.

 Consider going to your payer’s website to research the types of providers they consider are the best fit for their subscribers.
-Talk your important alliance up during your negotiation.
+Talk up your important alliance during your negotiation.

 Track payer performance after the contract is signed